What is machine learning?

 - Spam filtering, which uses text classification techniques to move potentially harmful emails to your Junk folder.

 - Credit scoring, which helps banks decide whether or not to grant loans to customers based on credit history, historical loan applications, customers’ data, etc.

-- Google’s self-driving cars, which use Computer vision, image processing and machine learning algorithms to learn from actual drivers’ behavior.
+- Google’s self-driving cars, which use Computer vision, image processing, and machine learning algorithms to learn from actual drivers’ behavior.

 What is predictive analytics?

 As seen in the examples above, machine learning is a useful technique to build models from historical (or current) data, in order to forecast future events with an acceptable level of reliability.
-This general concept is known as Predictive analytics, and to get more accuracy in the analysis you can also combine machine learning with other techniques such as data mining or statistical modelling.
+This general concept is known as Predictive analytics, and to get more accuracy in the analysis you can also combine machine learning with other techniques such as data mining or statistical modeling.

 The algorithms in 5 questions

 - Is this A or B?
 Uses classification algorithms

 - Is this weird?
 Uses anomaly detection algorithms